RemitClear

-If you shortlisted cash application software any time in the last decade, you met Rimilia.
-It was the specialist: AI-driven matching of incoming customer payments to open invoices, years before that was a normal thing to claim.
+Here's the counterintuitive part: the best-known name in cash application no longer exists, and people still search for it every month.
+If you shortlisted cash application software any time in the last decade, you met Rimilia, the specialist that matched incoming customer payments to open invoices with AI years before that was a normal claim.
 Then BlackLine bought it, folded it into an enterprise suite, and the brand quietly disappeared.
-People still search for it, which tells you something.
-This piece covers what happened, and where it leaves the far larger group of businesses whose ledger is Xero or QuickBooks Online rather than SAP.
+The search traffic didn't.
+Plenty of the people still typing the name run their business on Xero or QuickBooks Online, not SAP, and they're the ones the acquisition quietly stranded.

 What Rimilia was, and why AR teams rated it